Scaphiopus holbrookii: Description

 The average length of an adult eastern spadefoot is 1+3/4 to 2+1/4 in.
 It is brownish in color, with two yellowish stripes on its back.
 These stripes, which begin on the upper eyelids, may diverge or converge, resulting in a pattern resembling a lyre or an hourglass.
 Some specimens may be very dark, with less distinct markings.
 The skin is normally smoother and moister than other toads.
 Their skin is also sparsely peppered with little warts across the entirety of the body.
 The eastern spadefoot belongs in one of only four groups of burrowing terrestrial anurans.
 It has one spur on each of its back feet for burrowing.
 The spur is generally three times longer than the other toes.
+This spur, along with bright yellow eyes with vertical pupils, are the main distinguishing features of this species.

 Behavior

 Scaphiopus holbrookii spends almost all of its life deep underground; emerging only to breed or feed.
 It remains in a type of hibernation almost all its life.
 It burrows in a spiral.
+Burrow depth changes in the summer and winter.
+During the active months, burrow depth averages at 0.4 m.
+During the winter, burrow depth increases to 0.6 m.

 One study used passive integrated transponders (PIT tags) to monitor emergence from burrows.
 The study found that S. holbrookii emerge about 43% of the nights they were monitored.
 They are much more likely to emerge if they had emerged the night prior as well.
 They also tended to emerge more frequently from their burrows on nights that were warmer and more humid, or the night after/during rain.
 Other than the emergence after rain and during breeding season, these animals do not have a specific pattern to their burrow emergence; the movements seem to be very random.

-Diet & Predation
+Diet and predation

 Although Scaphiopus holbrookii is both diurnal and nocturnal, most foraging for food sources, consisting of small invertebrates such as termites, insects, arachnids, worms, ants, beetles, and grasshoppers is completed during the day.
 Some species will completely leave to burrow in search of prey; however, a common tactic for the eastern spadefoot is to simply sit at the opening of the burrow and wait for prey to pass by.

 Being burrowing species, spadefoot toads avoid a large amount of predation at the surface, but when exposed during foraging or breeding, they are preyed upon by mammals such as opossums and racoons, birds, and snakes.